locationtech/geowave/python/src/main/python/README.md

 This project aims to provide Python classes that allow users to interact with a GeoWave data store using the same workflows that are available in the programmatic Java API.

 ## Environment
-- Python >=3,<=3.7
+- Python 3.8 or later (CI tests against 3.12)
-- A virtualenv with `requirements.txt` installed
+- A virtual environment with `requirements.txt` installed
 - A running GeoWave Java Gateway

 ### Installation From Source
 - Clone GeoWave: `git clone https://github.com/locationtech/geowave.git`
 - Navigate to python directory: `cd geowave/python/src/main/python`
-- Set up virtualenv: `virtualenv -p python3 venv`
+- Create a virtual environment: `python3 -m venv venv`
-- Activate virtualenv: `source venv/bin/activate`
+- Activate the virtual environment: `source venv/bin/activate`
 - Install requirements: `pip install -r requirements.txt`

 ## Usage